UmairHabib/Chat-System-Using-MutliCast-Sockets-JAVA/README.md

 #How to Run code

-         Kindly run the whole project in net beans than firstly run the servver side code.
+         Kindly run the whole project in NetBeans IDE than firstly run the servver side code.
 After that run client side code and conversing between each other.